 Insurance and Session Packets

-At Path of Hope we take Blue Cross Blue Shield, United Healthcare, and Healthchoice.
-Sessions are $125, but you also have the option of purchasing 4 plus sessions for $110 each.
+At Path of Hope we take Blue Cross Blue Shield, United Healthcare, UMR, Aetna and Healthchoice.
+Sessions are $125.
 Remember that by using insurance, I am forced to give you a mental health diagnosis that will be on your record.
 Please call me if you have questions about this.
 Please check your deductible before using insurance.

 Learn Biblical Meditation!